 Participant may have outstanding at any time.
 The calculation of Working Credit Limit shall

-take into account applicable reductions for Minimum Participation Requirements, FTR, or other credit requirement determinants as defined in Tariff, Attachment Q.
+take into account applicable reductions for Minimum Participation Requirements, FTR participation, or other credit requirement determinants as defined in Tariff, Attachment Q.

 Working Credit Limit for Virtual Transactions: